Equipping you for success

 Most importantly, the opportunities for success continue after you complete your degree.
 Numerous employers recruit leaders directly from our well-respected graduate programs.

 Graduate program options

 We offer more than 40 graduate programs — including three doctoral programs — designed to help you reach your career goals.
 Explore our graduate program offerings now.
 We also have several online graduate programs available.

 To apply for a master’s degree program at SFA, you must meet one of the following requirements:

 - Be in your final year of undergraduate work;

 - Hold a bachelor’s degree from a regionally accredited college or university; or

 - Have 95 or more semester hours of undergraduate work at SFA and be approved as an Overlap Student (an undergraduate pursuing graduate and undergraduate studies at the same time).

-Generally, all applicants must have an overall undergraduate grade point average of 2.5 on a 4.0 scale and a 2.8 on the last 60 hours of undergraduate work.
+Generally, all applicants must have an overall undergraduate grade point average of 2.5 on a 4.0 scale.
 Minimum GPA requirements vary depending on your academic major.
 Visit your major department’s website to check its admission requirements.